Joe Curcio, L. Ac., SEP, MTOM, BScMET

 My profession is a spiritual practice.
 Everyday, I am blessed and humbled to have the opportunity to be of service to my community.
 I earnestly strive to guide every client to discover her/his magnificence by helping uncover and remove the obstacles that prevent her/him from thriving.
 In the same way that we realize who we are by seeing who we are not, we come fully alive by clearing away the places within and around us that are not life affirming.
 I hope to have the privilege to support you along your way.

-I am a nationally board-certified and California state licensed acupuncturist and herbalist, in private practice since 2002.
+I am a nationally board-certified and California state licensed acupuncturist, Somatic Experiencing® Practitioner, and herbalist, in private practice since 2002.
 I received my training in at the second ranked Oriental Medicine school in the nation, Emperor’s College of Traditional Oriental Medicine in Santa Monica, California, graduating with highest honors.
-This five academic year program of study included instruction in acupuncture, herbal medicine, and modern bio-medicine.
+This 4000 hour program of study included instruction in acupuncture, herbal medicine, and modern bio-medicine.
 In addition to completing a two year clinical internship at the college clinic, I was chosen to participate in an externship at both the L.A.
 Free Clinic with a focus on fibromyalgia as well as the Daniel Freeman Hospital, treating withdrawal from chemical dependency.

 I have treated a wide variety of conditions over the course of my career, too numerous to detail here.
 Some of the concerns I most frequently address are: women’s health and fertility, pain management and resolution, neurological disorders, autoimmune conditions, mood disorders including anxiety and depression, PTSD, and digestive disorders.

-I am nearing completion of a three year training program in Somatic Experiencing, on track to receive my certification in October 2017.
+I have completed a three year training program in Somatic Experiencing®, and serve as an assistant to the faculty in training new practitioners.
 I am a certified yoga instructor and taught yoga throughout my acupuncture training and into my first few years of clinical practice.
 I have also served as a professor at both Emperor’s College and Yo San University.
 Mindfulness has been an important thread weaving through my life for over 25 years, and I have logged thousands of hours on the meditation cushion.

 I grew up outside Chicago, the youngest of five kids.
-Managing to graduate at the top of my high school class, I somehow convinced myself it would be a good idea to enroll in the college of engineering at the University of Illinois, (mostly because that was the most selective of all the colleges at the university rather than any particular attraction to the subject!)
+Managing to graduate at the top of my high school class, I somehow convinced myself it would be a good idea to enroll in the college of engineering at the University of Illinois.
 Although I did well academically, graduating with high honors, my primary interest in those days was playing guitar and being in a band.

 After college, I packed my Marshall half stack amp, metallurgical engineering diploma and whatever else would fit into my car and set out for Hollywood with starry-eyed aspirations of getting a record deal.
-It didn’t take long before I realized that this wasn’t going to happen, and I found myself falling back on my undergrad degree and working as an engineer in aerospace.
+It didn’t take long before I realized that this wasn’t going to happen, and I found myself falling back on my undergrad degree and working as an engineer in the aerospace industry.

 Although I performed well at my job, I suffered immense internal conflict over the knowledge that I was developing technology for the military.
 I didn’t want to be a cog in the war machine and I knew I needed to make a change, but didn’t know which way to go.
 These struggles, coupled with the usual corporate stressors, resulted in my developing cluster headaches, one of the most painful conditions known to humankind.

-During college, I had a friend who claimed to have the ability to cure headaches with “energy” that traveled through her hands and into the sufferer’s head.
+During college, I had a friend who claimed to have the ability to cure ailments with “energy” that traveled through her hands and into the sufferer’s body.
 Her claims would routinely be met by me with a sarcastic, “Uh-huh.”
-After all, I was training to be an engineer, and every good scientist knows that all that new-age stuff is nonsense.
+After all, I was training to be an engineer, and every good scientist knows that all that new-age stuff is nonsense, right?
 Then, one fateful day, my friend was visiting L.A. and offered to give me a massage.
 Shortly after the massage began, I suddenly felt a distinct tingling electrical sensation radiating up through my spine and out the crown of my head.
 Before I had a chance to speak, she asked, “Do you feel that?”

 I responded with a bewildered, “Yes!”